GuilleGitH/oeb-orquestaescueladeberisso/README.md

 A live version of this application can be found here: https://grupo19.proyecto2019.linti.unlp.edu.ar/#/

+This repository is lacking info about: VueJS UI and Jinja2 UI Templates.
+They will be added soon.

 ### Some of the dependencies and Frameworks used:

 - Flask